r21nomi/webcam-audio-visualizer/README.md

-*How to use this template:*

-- The general styles for the demo page are in css/base.css and individual styles go into the css/demoN.css
-- The README.md should be used to add credits and licensing information of resources used
-- For writing the tutorial, take a look at some guidelines in article.html
-- Delete this 'how to' in the final version and leave the following (fill in title/description, credits and social links):

 # Webcam Audio Visualizer

 Demo for the tutorial on how to create a Three.js powered audio visualizer that takes input from the webcam.